bath-reinforcement-learning-lab/Resources/machine-setup/README.md

 ## Build and run the container

-If you have a different CUDA version than mine, building the docker container in the `my-local-code-repo` might break because of package version clashes/incompatibility (the build command is the first command of next code snippet).
-In that case, do
+If you have a different CUDA version than mine, building the docker container in the `my-local-code-repo` might break because of package version clashes/incompatibility (the build command is the first command of next code snippet). **Only** in that case, do the following
 ```bash
 rm requirements.txt
 touch requirements.txt